windley/CS462-Event-Edition/learningoutcomes.md

 ### Computational Practice

 - Students can implement programming projects that display knowledge of a variety of distributed system architectural styles.
 Some of these assignments represent significant programming projects with wide leeway in design and implementation choices.
-- Students will analyze problems, determine solutions within the architectural style, and successfully implement those solutions.
+- Students will analyze problems, determine solutions within an assigned architectural style, and successfully implement those solutions.
 - Students will program both individually and as part of a team.
 - Students will use cloud-based systems to run and implement assignments
 - Students will manage a cloud-based Web server and properly configure it.